 Given the significant penalties for superannuation non-compliance, proactive management is essential:

-With the ATO and Fair Work Ombudsman increasing enforcement efforts, regular internal audits have become a best practice:
+With the ATO and Fair Work Ombudsman increasing enforcement efforts, regular internal audits have become a best practice.
+Companies conducting regular internal audits report 47% fewer issues during actual regulatory investigations.

 When establishing payroll operations in Australia, businesses typically consider three primary approaches, each with distinct advantages and limitations: